michbur/dpcR/inst/dpcReport/about.md

 ## About

 The dpcReport web-server is a part of the [dpcR](http://cran.r-project.org/web/packages/dpcR/index.html) R package.
-All functionalities of the web-server are based on functions included in the package.
+All functionalities of the web-server are based on functions included in this package.
+Please note that dpcReport can be run as desktop application, too (see documentation for details).

 <img src="dpcR_logo.png" alt="HTML5 Icon" style="width:224px;height:120px">

 ### Structure of dpcReport

-dpcReport consists of seven panels which can be chosen using the navigation bar above and are described below.
+dpcReport consists of seven panels which can be chosen by using the navigation bar above and are described below.

 Tables allow multiconditional filtering as well as sorting.
-The content of each table may be downloaded or printed using the menu bar at the top of the table.
+The content of each table may be downloaded or printed from the menu bar at the top of the table.

-Most of the figures in GUI are interactive.
+Most figures in the GUI are interactive.
 Static versions may be downloaded separately as .svg files.

 1. **Input file**: Responsible for importing data into GUI.
-In case if data is not properly read, make sure that you have chosen a proper data format.
-In this panel you can also change name of the experiments, replicates and assays in loaded data.
-Your original file will be NOT modified in this manner.
-The modified file in a dpcR exchange format may be downloaded using **Save report** panel.
+If data are not properly read, first make sure that you have chosen a proper data format and that the file is not corrupted.
+In this panel one can change the name of the experiments, replicates and assays of the loaded data.
+The original file will be NOT modified in this manner.
+The modified file is represented in a dpcR exchange format, which can be downloaded from the **Save report** panel.
 The volume of the droplet and its uncertainty is already predifined for most of the popular dPCR systems, but it may be also altered here.

-2. **Data summary**: This panel contains two subpanels. *Summary table* is a tabular summary of dPCR experiments in the imported data. *Summary charts* present the summary in the graphical form: as a boxplot and a scatterchart.
+2. **Data summary**: This panel contains two subpanels. *Summary table* is a tabular summary of dPCR experiments from the imported data. *Summary charts* present the summary in the graphical form: as a boxplot and a scatterchart.
 The summary consists of &lambda; values computed using Bhat's (Bhat et al. 2009) and Dube's (Dube et al. 2008) methods as well as the concentration of the template in the sample.

-3. **Comparison of runs**: Compares &lambda; values of runs using Multiple Ratio Test (Burdukiewicz et. al., 2016).
+3. **Comparison of runs**: This compares &lambda; values of runs by using the Multiple Ratio Test (MRT) (Burdukiewicz et. al., 2016).
 The first table contains results of pairwise comparisions between runs.
-Second table assignes runs to the groups (Piepho, 2004).
+The second table assignes runs to the groups (Piepho, 2004).
 The figure presents values of &lambda; for individual runs and their groups.

 4. **Advanced analysis**: Contains specialized analytics tools.
   + *Array spatial analysis* - analyses of spatial randomness of positive partitions distributed over the dPCR array.
 Presents arrays in graphical form.
 Allows regional analysis of the array.